Last updated on February 26th, 2020 at 05:42 am

 As Chulia Kampong became overcrowded, many ethnic Tamils moved into what is known as Little India.
 Well, today, Chinese Singaporeans are running out of this area, and more migrants from the sub-continent are moving in.
 So, Little India is not a large neighborhood.
 Still, you will know you have arrived once you start to smell the scintillating aromas escaping from local Indian restaurants, the vibrant colors of buildings and jewelry shops, and the orderly chaos of street merchants.

-Serangoon Road is the main commercial road in Little India and also where you can also find some of Singapore’s diverse religious culture, which includes an array of historic churches, mosques and temples.
+Serangoon Road is the main commercial road in Little India.
+Also, where you can also find some of Singapore’s diverse religious culture, which includes an array of historic churches, mosques, and temples.

-This market is really well-known for its eclectic variety of stalls, fresh foods, spices and flowers.
+This market is well-known for its eclectic variety of stalls, fresh foods, spices, and flowers.

 If it is possible, try to visit Little India during one of the yearly festivals, such as Thaipusam in late January, Deepavali festivals beginning in late September, and Theemithi or fire walking festivals taking place in mid-October.

 Little India is home to a few of Singapore Red Light District.
 Well, Due to a large number of migrants and they need sex providers.
 So, many ladies from Southeast Asia to Singapore and working as hookers in the area.
 Sex prices cheap here.